Starting a home business is an excellent option for entrepreneurs who are seeking flexibility in their schedule and work environment.

-Someone starting a candle making business should love handmade crafts and have significant sales and marketing skills.
+Someone starting a candle-making business should love handmade crafts and have significant sales and marketing skills.
 Folks who are willing to pay a higher price point for handmade candles are typically looking to enjoy a certain sensory experience.
-However, selling this type of specialty item does not offer as much financial security as some of the other businesses on this list.
+However, selling this type of specialty item does not offer as much financial security as some of the other home-based business ideas on this list.

 Startup costs are low, but it’s important to keep in mind that you may need to purchase fire insurance.
 An ambitious candle maker can gross up to $50,000 per year -- sometimes even more via relationships with large retailers.